chrisweb/chris.lu_v1/README.md

 * DONE: responsive layout improvements, for example the main area is too small on tablets
 * DONE: use Zend_Feed to read GitHub activity feed
 * DONE: use GitHub API to retrieve repositories list from GitHub (with zend file cache)
-* use Stackoverflow API to retrieve some public data (with zend file cache)
 * DONE: add zend file cache for GitHub feed in projects module
 * DONE: rewrite of the bookmarks module that is useless as it is right now
-* comments system for articles (remove disqus)
+* DONE: comments system for articles (remove disqus)
 * form to allow visitors to suggest bookmarks, article topics and readinglist entries
+* use Stackoverflow API to retrieve some public data (with zend file cache)
+* gravatar for comments
+* reduce header size for small resolutions especially if height is small

 TODO (maybe):
 -------------